pryoritymusic/webpagetest-blog/src/posts/understanding-the-new-cumulative-layout-shift.md

 That snippet will scroll through the page, triggering some of that lazy-loaded content so we can see the effects on the layout shift.

 [Running that test](https://webpagetest.org/result/210412_AiDcE9_b3057a7c4263ceb49f6951778301bccc/1/details/#waterfall_view_step1) reports an old CLS score of 1.453 and a new CLS score of 0.415—a much better stress test than our initial load.
-While the new score still ends up in the "poor" category (as defined by Google), this is easily the biggest difference we've seen yet between the two versions of the metric—a 71% reduction from the old to the new.

 ![Annotated screenshot of a WebPageTest waterfall, showing 7 blue boxes that show the 7 distinct layout shift windows.](https://res.cloudinary.com/psaulitis/image/upload/f_auto,q_auto/v1618245725/target-windows-wpt-blue.png "Wide:")